Frequently Asked Questions

 Is the body liberation movement just aimed at women?

 No, the body liberation movement is for anyone with a body!
 While the stereotype of “women dieting” (usually white, cisgender) certainly exists, in reality, diet culture and weight stigma impact all of us.
 To be clear, people in larger bodies face real physical and mental harms from systems that favor smaller bodies, but people in smaller or straight-size bodies are also harmed - often living with a learned fear of becoming fat, and therefore spending time, money and even risking their well-being trying to stay thin.
+The negative impacts of weight stigma compound when we hold multiple marginalized identities as well– which makes body liberation and systemic changes even more necessary for many of us.
 For just a few examples of the many diverse people involved in this movement, check out:

 -